 I’ve written for The Associated Press, The Carolina Public Press, Uproxx, Business North Carolina, Superintendent, Thrillist, NASCAR.com, Triad Golf Today, Midwest Living, the Greensboro News & Record, Winston-Salem Journal, High Point Enterprise, Duke Energy, and several alumni magazines.

-I live in Charlotte with my wife, Laura.
 I’m a graduate of High Point University, and in fall 2013 I was the school’s Young Alumni of the Year.

 Before all of that, I grew up in Maryland, where I delivered pizzas in 30 minutes or less and layered butter on movie-theater popcorn.
 I spent my summers working as first mate on my dad’s charter fishing boat on the Chesapeake Bay.
 I miss him like crazy.